Discover Swiss Financial Secrets That Maximize Your Money!

 But do not forget that voluntary contributions are blocked for three years.
 So, if you intend to buy a house in the next three years, you should not invest in the second pillar (unless you already have enough in the second pillar without the voluntary contribution).
 If you plan to buy a house without the second pillar, you can continue your contributions if you have enough cash for the downpayment.

-Another thing you need to take into account is whether you have a great second pillar account or not.
+Another thing you need to consider is whether you have a great second pillar account or not.
 If you have a good second pillar account invested in stocks, it will become more interesting to invest in it!
 But most people in Switzerland will not have access to a good second pillar.

 The other consideration is whether you need bonds in your net worth.